flavor-finance/custom-prize-strategy/README.md

 ### Deploy Pods and Configure Pod Addresses

-//To-Do next section

-First, clone our fork of the [Pod Contracts repository](https://github.com/flavor-finance/pooltogether-pod-contracts) and edit the `scripts/migrate.js` script, setting the `POOL_USDC` address for the network you are using as the prize pool address from the first step.
+First, clone our fork of the [Pod Contracts repository](https://github.com/flavor-finance/pooltogether-pod-contracts).

+Add variables in `.env` file (use `.env.example` as a reference).
+For `HDWALLET_MNEMONIC` use mnemonic phrases from your MetaMask Test account or any other Ethereum wallet.
+Sign up [Infura](https://infura.io/) for receiving `INFURA_API_KEY`.

 Run `yarn` to install dependencies.

-Get the prize strategy loaded up via `buidler console` from this repository:
+To deploy a pod contract, complete the following steps.
+Don't forget to specify desired network.

+1. Edit `migrations/2_initial_migration` and save the address of prdection asset in `tokenAddress` variable.

+2. Run `truffle migrate --network rinkeby --reset` to deploy a new pod contract instance for that asset.

+3. Once the pod contract is deployed, get the deployed pod contract address by opening `build/contracts/Pod.json` and finding the `address` property under the correct network in the `networks` object.
+Save it as `podAddress`

+4. Return to Flavor Strategy repository and run console.
+Derive link to FlavoerStrategy contract:

 ```
-deployed = await deployments.all()
+const flavorProxyFactoryInst = await FlavorProxyFactory.deployed(); //Create link to Flavor Proxy Factory
-signers = await ethers.getSigners()
+const flavorStragyAddress = await flavorProxyFactoryInst.instance();
-prizeStrategy = await ethers.getContractAt(deployed.FlavorStrategy.abi, strategyAddress, signers[0])
+const flavorStrategylInst = await FlavorStrategy.at(flavorStragyAddress);
 ```

-To deploy a pod contract, complete the following steps:

-1. Run `yarn migrate` to deploy a new pod contract instance.

-2. Once the pod contract is deployed, get the deployed pod contract address by opening `build/contracts/Pod.json` and finding the `address` property under the correct network in the `networks` object.

-3. Call `prizeStrategy.addPodAddress` with the asset symbol to use for the pod, the contract address of the pod, and the [Chainlink price feed address](https://docs.chain.link/docs/reference-contracts) for the asset's USD price feed.
+5. Call `flavorStrategylInst.addPodAddress(string memory assetSymbol, address podAddress, address priceFeedAddress)` with arguments the asset symbol to use for the pod, the contract address of the pod `podAddress`, and the [Chainlink price feed address](https://docs.chain.link/docs/reference-contracts) for the asset's USD price feed.

-Repeat these three steps for each prediction asset that should be supported.
+Repeat these steps for each prediction asset that should be supported.

 ### Completing Prize Periods